OWASP/samm/Current Releases/head/core/operations/o-incident-management.md

 # Long Description

 Once your applications become operational, you’re likely to face security incidents.
-For this document, we consider a security incident a breach or threat of an  imminent breach of at least one asset’s security goals due to malicious or negligent behaviour.
+For this document, we consider a security incident a breach or threat of an  imminent breach of at least one asset’s security goals due to malicious or negligent behavior.
 Examples of a security incidents might include:

 - successful DoS (Denial of Service) attack against a cloud application
 - application user accessing private data of another one by abusing a security vulnerability